Recognition of same-sex unions in Ukraine: 2022 petition

 On 3 June 2022, an online petition was launched on the official website of the President of Ukraine calling for the legalization of same-sex marriage.
 Citing the Russian invasion of Ukraine, the text of the petition stated: "At this time, every day may be the last.
 Let people of the same sex have the opportunity to start a family and have an official document confirming this.
 They need the same rights as traditional couples."
 Oksana Solonska, the media communications manager of Kyiv Pride, said, "It is important that LGBTQ people have the right to see their partner and take their body from the morgue, and seek compensation if needed.
 All married couples have these rights.
 We really hope that same-sex marriage will be legalised, so people will be able to take care of each other."
 The petition quickly gained signatures, and by 13 July, the petition had gathered more than 28,000 signatures.
-Any petitions that gather more than 25,000 signatures automatically trigger the president's consideration.
+Petitions that gather more than 25,000 signatures automatically trigger the president's consideration.